 Just like any other appliance you use for cleaning, dishwashers too need regular cleaning and maintenance.
 For optimal performance, you have to clean the filter every fortnight.
 Else, you end up with gritty dishes with food particles deposited on them.

 Mixer Grinders Aren’t Really Dishwasher Friendly

-Though many manufacturers claim their mixer grinder jars to be dishwasher friendly, it is far from true.
-As you know, dishes are kept upside down on the dishwasher as the water sprays from the arms at the bottom.
+Though many manufacturers claim their mixer grinder jars are dishwasher friendly, it is far from true.
+As you know, dishes are kept upside down in the dishwasher as the water sprays from the arms at the bottom.

 When you keep the mixer grinder jars in the dishwasher, the dirty water gets accumulated in the jar lock.
 You will have to discard it and rinse the jar lock once again before use.
 And over a period of time, this could result in salt deposits and ruin the jar’s coupler.

 Before you decide on which detergent brand to use, experiment with a few varieties to see what works best for you.
 From my experience, I find Finnish detergent, salt, and rinse aid to be the best and IFB to be the worst.
 But, that is not the case with everyone.
 Many people find otherwise, as the effectiveness of the detergent depends on water quality, the type of utensils and stains.